Spo-ck/EVEREST-Easy-Ventilator-for-Emergency-Situations/Main Controller Code/readme.md

     4. Select the specific library and install it

 The control code for the Main controller can be opened in the Arduino IDE after Installation, and then be flashed on the microcontroller.
 After that, it has to be connected to the raspberry pi.
 Using the software Node-Red, commands, including start/stop operation can be send to the controller via USB connection.

-## Code Explaination

-## Setup Loop
-In general, Arduino Code consist out of two main elements: The setup function "*void setup()*"and the main loop "*void loop()*".
-After powering the microcontroller on, the setup function is the first function that will be called, and it is used to initialize all functions, pins and variables, that are used globally in the code.
-After that, the main loop is called, and it will run continously untill the microcontroller is powered off from then on.
-Of course, additional (sub-)functions can be implemented.
-In this case, these functions need to be called in one of the two main functions.
-In addition, it is also possible to call a subfuntion in another subfunction.

-    void setup() {
-      //WIFI Kit series V1 not support Vext control Heltec.begin(true /*DisplayEnable Enable*/, false /*Heltec.LoRa Disable*/, true /*Serial Enable*/, false /*PABOOST Enable*/);
-      // Display Settings
-      Heltec.display->setContrast(255);

-      //Initialise Serial Cummunication with a computer
-      Serial.begin(115200);
-      Serial.println();

-      // Initialize I2C Buses
-      Wire.begin();
-      //  Wire1.begin();

-      //Set Pinmodes
-      initialize_pins();

-      //Initalize Sensors
-      initialize_sensors();

-      // Initialize Relay
-      initialize_relay();
-    }